What is accounts receivable (AR) financing?

 Accounts receivable or AR financing is a type of financing arrangement which is based on a company receiving financing capital in return for a chosen portion of its accounts receivable.
 An AR financing arrangement can be structured in several ways, including as an asset sale or a loan.

-Essentially, you can think of it as a line of credit that’s backed by outstanding debt due to be received from customers or clients.
+Essentially, though, you can think of it as a line of credit that’s backed by outstanding debt due to be received from customers or clients.
 AR financing allows for the deployment of capital that would otherwise be unusable until the debtor settles their invoice, providing more working capital to utilise in the short-term.

-The amount of working capital that can be unlocked through AR financing is based on what’s tied up in a business’ accounts receivable – the balance of outstanding money due to them for goods or services delivered or used but not yet paid for by customers.
+The amount of working capital that can be unlocked through AR financing is based on what’s tied up in a business’ accounts receivable (AR) – the balance of outstanding money due to them for goods or services delivered or used but not yet paid for by customers.
 Accounts receivable are listed on the balance sheet as an asset, as it’s essentially money that is owed to the company.

+Accounts receivable exists because most companies operate by allowing a portion of their sales to be on credit.
+For some, this credit will be extended to frequent customers that receive periodic invoices, enabling them to avoid making manual payments for each transaction.
 In other cases, a business might provide all of their clients the ability to pay after receiving the service.
 The extent to which a business allows for payment on credit determines the potential size of their accounts receivable, and therefore the funding that’s available to them through AR financing.

 AR finance example